Unt0ten/python-project-52/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/88408d52d4652e35e89c/maintainability)](https://codeclimate.com/github/Unt0ten/python-project-52/maintainability)

 ### Description
-[Task Manager](https://task-manager-6iez.onrender.com) is system that allows you to set tasks, assign performers and " "change their statuses.
-To work with the system you need registration and " "authentication.
+[Task Manager](https://task-manager-6iez.onrender.com) is system that allows you to set tasks, assign performers and change their statuses.
+To work with the system you need registration and authentication.

 ### Requirement
 * Python